V. Kumar Murty

 Vijaya Kumar Murty (born 20 May 1956) is an Indo-Canadian mathematician working in number theory.

 Biography

 Murty obtained his BSc in 1977 from Carleton University and his PhD in mathematics in 1982 from Harvard University under John Tate.

 He and his brother, M. Ram Murty, have written more than 20 joint papers.
 In a book edited by Alex Michalos, there is a description of how the Murty brothers learned mathematics in their teens.

 Awards

 Murty received the Coxeter–James Prize in 1991 from the Canadian Mathematical Society.
 He was elected to the Royal Society of Canada in 1995.
 In 1996, he, along with his brother, M. Ram Murty, received the Ferran Sunyer i Balaguer Prize for the book "Non-vanishing of L-functions and their applications."

 In 2018, the Canadian Mathematical Society listed him in their inaugural class of fellows.
 He was named a Member of the Order of Canada in 2024.

+Murty is a professor at the University of Toronto.
+In 2025, he was appointed as the founding director of the Lodha Mathematical Sciences Institute.